Ikeda, Japan: What to pack, what to wear, and when to go [2023]

 An excellent option is this one

-A plug adapter that supports outlet types A and B. Take care to find the necessary kind.
-The majority of adapters currently being sold are just plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Make sure to pick the right kind.
+A lot of adapters on sale are just plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 May

 May in Ikeda is mild and somewhat rainy.
 The rain can amount to several inches/centimeters.
-During this time, temperatures average in the low 60s F (high 10s C) to low 70s F (low 20s C).
+During this time, temperatures average in the low 70s F (low 20s C).

 What to wear/what to pack: